glurp/dsl-gtk/README.md

 - correction of a big bug in ruiby_invoke
 - ruiby_require : do a 'gem install ...' if gem not here
 - Ruiby.update() : update the gui during calculation
-- text_area aimprove api
+- text_area : improve api
 - log : convert each message to utf-8

 Todo:

 - Easy Form : variables binding for entry/list/check-radio button...
-- Dialog sync (cloc the caller until dialogue destroy)
+- Dialog sync (block the caller until destroy dialogue)
 - treeview
 - video